 All Board members are expected to attend all the Board meetings either in person or virtually.
 The average meeting attendance for the Board stood at 91.07% in the reporting year.
+The minimum meeting attendance for the Board is 25%.
 The attendance for each Director for FY 2023-24 is mentioned in the below table.